Peer to Peer Climate Finance

 The track record of previous grants received, required by the GCF for accreditation, can be understood as a very slow and imprecise, boomer-version of a reputation mechanism.
 Given the highly diplomatic nature of GCF Programmes, it is crucial to avoid defecting recipients as the resulting disputes would be very costly to resolve.

-By default, disputes on the internet are usually resolved by a negative comment and shutting down contact with the defecting node.
+By default, disputes on the internet are usually resolved by a negative comment and/or shutting down contact with the defecting node.
 Most household names among the existing private sector online marketplaces such as Amazon or Alibaba also have access to legacy conflict resolution mechanisms in the form of national lawsuits.
-Yet very similar reputation mechanisms successfully operate entirely outside legacy legal contract enforcement.
-Online drug marketplaces (e.g. Silk Road and the many other dark markets coming after it) and peer-to-peer cryptocurrency trading platforms (e.g. Hodlhodl or OpenBazaar) manage multiple million transactions daily, with no recurse option beyond the reputation mechanism.
+Yet very similar reputation mechanisms successfully operate entirely outside legacy legal contract enforcement, for example in online drug marketplaces.

-In the experiment, the transaction volume was increased from an initial 300 EUR transaction to approximately 3'000 EUR for the second and third and then 6'000 EUR for the remaining rounds, with each new transaction contingent on delivery of evidence for installation of the emission reducing technology promised in the previous step.
-When scaling, a lower transaction cost solution, ideally with direct international mobile money transfers would be preferable (e.g. The Segovia).
+In the experiment, the transaction volume was increased from an initial 300 EUR transaction to approximately 3'000 EUR for the second and third and then 6'000 EUR for the remaining rounds, with each new transaction contingent on delivery of video evidence.
+The first round was the before project kitchens and technology offers, the later payments for installation of the technology & proof of user satisfaction.
+All payments were done using international wire transfer.
+For scaling, a faster transaction solution, ideally with direct international mobile money transfers would be preferable.

 Legitimacy